 Fremont Pass Recreational Pathway Project

 The Fremont Pass Recreation Pathway project is a collaborative effort of Summit and Lake counties, USDA Forest Service, and the Climax Molybdenum Company to create a regional recreational pathway connecting the pathway systems of the two Counties, passing through National Forest and Climax-owned properties over Fremont Pass and along the State Highway 91 National Scenic Byway (Top of the Rockies National Scenic Byway).The conceptual alignment roughly parallels State Highway 91 for just over 21 miles, connecting the Mineral Belt Trail in Lake County with the Tenmile Canyon Recreational Pathway at Copper Mountain.
-The Summit County Segment through Tenmile Canyon near Copper Mountain is scheduled for construction in 2020.
+The Summit County Segment through Tenmile Canyon near Copper Mountain was completed July 2022.

 NEED for the Fremont Pass Recreational Pathway?